New numbers illustrate how fast fundraising has changed for young startups

 TC: So many firms are doing exactly that, with the notable exception of Benchmark, which has maintained its fund size for the last 18 years roughly.

 PW: I was at Accel when we were [expanding into] having a later-stage practice.
 We sought out different skills [from potential hires] because it’s a different process.
-It fact, the more we learned about it, the more realized how different a discipline it is.
+It fact, the more we learned about it, the more we realized how different a discipline it is.

 TC: Given that you’re so focused on early-stage financing dynamics, tell us what you’ve learned.
 How did you put together this new report?

 PW: We looked at companies that were funded by the 20 or so leading venture firms between 2010 and 2017.
-It’s 2,700 companies all together, and 5,800 financings.
+It’s 2,700 companies altogether, and 5,800 financings.
 If a company raised a seed fund from another firm, but Sequoia led its Series A, all of its financings rounds, including that seed round, were incorporated into our research.
 We also focused on these companies’ downstream financings [no matter the investors].

 TC: So some of these companies are pretty new.
 Others are eight years old.
 What should founders know about the numbers?